-Holding space, Seducing women19 Jun 2014, Posted by Kate's Blog in
+Holding space, Seducing women19 Jun 2014, Posted by Katie's Blog in

 I had sex with a guy on the weekend who I don’t feel inclined to sleep with ever again.